perfaram/SIMBL-fscript/README.md

 # SIMBL-fscript
-SIMBL Plugin for loading FScript into unyielding applications
+##### SIMBL Plugin for loading FScript into unyielding applications.
+## Purpose
+Runtime exploration of Objective-C and Objective-C++ programs through F-Script's Object Browser and Console.
+Specifically, this plugin comes in handy when the program you want to explore disables debugger-attaching (so you can't use it to load the F-Script framework), or when the program has no menu bar (such as a status-bar-only app).
+In these cases, use EasySIMBL to load this plugin, and then use the shortcuts to control F-Script ! (see below for detailed instructions).

 ## Installing
 * Download EasySIMBL (https://github.com/norio-nomura/EasySIMBL/releases)